ChristopherDBerry/ChristopherDBerry/README.md

 - AWS

 When I am being less serious I also muck about developing my own AI tools, playing with blockchains and obsessing over JR Tolkien 💍🧙🧒🧒🧒🧒👨👨🧔🧝.

-It's looking a little quiet quiet around here 😴.
-I'm working on it.